PREETH26/Ecommerce-Follow-Along/README.md

 3. Create an endpoint that will receive the order-id.
 4. Get the order using this id and mark the status canceled and save.
 5. We update the order.js controller to update the changes.

+### Milestone 29: Payment

+In this Milestone,
+1. Using PayPal API in our program.
+2. Integrating online payments.
+3. Making sure it works without errors.